ruarfff/ruarfff-site/posts/understanding-python-async/index.md

 description: Understanding async python with asyncio and fastapi
 ---

-Writing asynchronous code in python is quite powerful and can perform pretty well if you use something like [uvloop](https://uvloop.readthedocs.io/):
+Writing asynchronous code in Python is quite powerful and can perform pretty well if you use something like [uvloop](https://uvloop.readthedocs.io/):

 > uvloop makes asyncio fast.
 In fact, it is at least 2x faster than nodejs, gevent, as well as any other Python asynchronous framework.
 The performance of uvloop-based asyncio is close to that of Go programs.

-Writing asynchronous code in python is also pretty easy to mess up.
+Writing asynchronous code in Python is also pretty easy to mess up.

-This post is an attempt to understand async python a little better and make it easier to spot the common mistakes.
+This post is an attempt to understand async Python a little better and make it easier to spot the common mistakes.

-There's a repo if you'd like to have the code examples: <https://github.com/ruarfff/understanding-python-async>
+There's a repo if you'd like to have the code examples: <https://github.com/ruarfff/understanding-python-async>.

-In this post we will look at:
+In this post, we will look at:

 - async/concurrent vs parallel
-- interesting things to know about async in python
+- interesting things to know about async in Python
 - async with FastAPI
-- what do do if something you use doesn't support async
+- what to do if something you use doesn't support async

 ## Coding along